robocoptertron/RobertNeville_T1A3/README.md

 This project has been written with the Airbnb Ruby Style Guide in mind.
-In some cases, the maximum line length of 100 characters has been voilated by less than 10% to facilitate readability.
+In some cases, the maximum line length of 100 characters has been voilated by less than 10% to maintain readability.

 The Airbnb Ruby Style Guide can be found at [https://github.com/airbnb/ruby](https://github.com/airbnb/ruby).